Guest Post by Rebekah of Surviving Toddlerhood

 1. Print out the Prayer Card Printables or write your own if you’d rather.
 Writing your own is a great way to personalize your prayers for your individual family’s needs.
 But… then you also run the risk of not knowing what to write, procrastinating and not really doing it.
 If you grab the pretty ones I’ve already made–you’re far more likely to actually USE them. 🙂

-Buy your set of pre-made prayer card printables for $1.99 here and get the download link sent straight to your email.
+Grab your free set of pre-made prayer card printables here and get the download link sent straight to your email.
 Then, if your set wears out, gets dirty or gets lost (which you know they inevitably will!), you can simply print them again and again.

 2. Cut out each card and stack them neatly, all facing the same way.